molsim/HYDROID/docs/INSTALL.md

 python setup.py install
 ```

-## From scratch copy-paste instruction on various platforms (using virtual environments)
+## From scratch copy-paste instructions on various platforms (using virtual environments)
 Below we provide several copy-paste examples for different operating systems using native Python and separating the install into a virtual environment.

 ## On Ubuntu Linux (v16.04 x64) with native Python